 Our friends at St. Luke’s/San Lucas in Chelsea have been navigating a very challenging road during the COVID-19 pandemic.
 In fact, two members of the parish contracted the virus and Father Edgar was tested, and was negative.
 While the parishioners are recovering, the infections required the church be professionally sanitized then quarantined for two weeks.
 Since then, no other infections have occurred.

-Although Chelsea has been especially hard-hit with the virus, St. Luke’s continues to be a source service to its community through its Food Pantry and the “Meals for Chelsea” Bella Isla partnership.
+Although Chelsea has been especially hard-hit with the virus, St. Luke’s continues to be a source of service to its community through its Food Pantry and the “Meals for Chelsea” Bella Isla partnership.

 Food Pantry Needs Support

 Several St. Paul’s volunteers are familiar with the Community Dining Room at St. Luke’s.
 Unfortunately, the Dining Room was forced to shut down when COVID-19 became a threat.
-Even the traditional Thanksgiving Dinner served at St. Luke’s has had to be cancelled.
+Even the traditional Thanksgiving Dinner served at St. Luke’s had to be cancelled.
 In lieu of feeding people at the Dining Room, St. Luke’s has been running a food pantry to help meet the needs of those with food insecurity in their neighborhood.
 Hundreds of meals are provided each week!

 Bella Isla “Meals for Chelsea” Also Needs Help